geocompx/geocompr/rev.md

 - [JANNES] I don't think that Java's memory management is much simpler than that of C++ when one uses properly types like std::vector.
 - [JANNES] 2.2 raster - "You can also specify a no-data value in the header of a raster, frequently -9999 (in R we often use NA)."
 This, and earlier sentences, pre-suppose that a raster is actually a file on disk, most likely something like an asciigrid file, but doesn't make this assumption explicit.
 As this is very often not the case, I think this information is confusing, and not needed: do NetCDF files have a header?
 It's irrelevant.
-- [ROBIN and JANNES] I find the frequent use of "of course" in this chapter (chapter 4) somewhat disturbing: very little here actually is "of course".
-- [JANNES] On the flip side of this, please provide examples of the [[ and $ operators on raster data.
-- [JANNES] "This column is usually named ‘geom’ or ‘geometry’" - depends, not if you mostly import your data from a spatial database.
+- [JANNES] "This column is usually named ‘geom’ or ‘geometry’" - depends, not if you mostly import your data from a spatial database. footnote/RMD Note: geom, geometry (name of the geometry column -> can have also another name when importing from spatial databases)
-- [JANNES] Likewise, in section 4.3.3 and 4.3.4, examples with landsat, satellite, and/or RStoolbox packages could be helpful, as would examples of the origin() and extend() commands.
+- [JANNES] Add possible KML example.

 # ROBIN